paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

   </tr>
 </table>
 <p>&nbsp;</p>
-Looking at a few of the popular third party domains, you can see that many of them updated their certificates on July 30th.
+Looking the most popular third party domains impacted by this revocation, you can see that many of them reissued their certificates on July 30th based on the validity dates.
 The initial deadline to reissue certificates was July 30th 19:30 UTC.

 <table>
   <tr>